-If we find ourselves in a situation where we would happen to need both, then we should import both modules, more on this later.
+If we find ourselves in a situation where we would happen to need both, then we should import both modules at the same time.

 Our First Reactive Form

-Let's take our previous example and re-write it but this time in reactive style:
+Let's take our previous form example and re-write it but this time around in reactive style:

-formGroup directive applied to the whole form, binding it to a controller variable named
+formGroup directive applied to the whole form, binding it to a component variable named

 Notice also that the

 required validator attribute is not applied to the form controls.
-This means the validation logic must be somewhere in the controller, where it can be unit tested.
+This means the validation logic must be somewhere in the component class, where it can be more easilly unit tested.

-There is a bit more going on in the controller of a Model Driven Form, let's take a look at the controller for the form above:
+There is a bit more going on in the component class of a Reactive Form, let's take a look at the component for the form above:

 We can see that the form is really just a